-In the fall of 2018 the House and Senate passed the Substance Use-Disorder Prevention that Promotes Opioid Recovery and Treatment for Patients and Communities Act (the SUPPORT Act)1 – comprehensive legislation to address the opioid epidemic.
+In the fall of 2018 the U.S. House and Senate passed the Substance Use-Disorder Prevention that Promotes Opioid Recovery and Treatment for Patients and Communities Act.

 The Comprehensive Addiction and Recovery Act (CARA, P.L.
 114-198) was signed into law on July 22, 2016.
 CARA was the first major legislative effort focused on addressing the opioid epidemic in the U.S. It authorized over $181 million in new funding to create a coordinated response to the epidemic through prevention, treatment, recovery, law enforcement, criminal justice reform, and overdose reversal.